 The Castles of Doctor Creep is a single-screen level puzzle game that has the player escaping from 13 different castles that are filled with traps, monsters, and mazes.
-Each castle is a series of connected rooms that the player must travel through, and many rooms have multiple entrances and exits.
+Each castle is a series of connected rooms that the player must travel through; many rooms have multiple entrances and exits.
 In some of the more intricate castles, the player must visit certain rooms multiple times, entering and exiting using different doors.
-Any of the castles can be attempted either solo, or by 2 players playing cooperatively.
+All of the castles can be attempted either solo, or by two players playing cooperatively.

 The player moves their character through the 2D levels using a number of different methods, traversing the various obstacles and enemies within the rooms to reach an exit door.
 The elements & contraptions found in the game that will help or hinder the player are: